qcif/cvmfs-setup-galaxy/README.md

 The `--port` option can be used to specify which port number the Squid proxy will be listening on.
 By default, port 3128 is used.

+Important: firewalls must allow the client hosts to connect to port on the proxy host.

 ### Proxy cache sizes